 3.2.1 While the use of alternative methods such as developer agreements have been taken into account, as a primary option these were not considered to be an appropriate standalone option for achieving the objectives of the Plan or the Act.
-Developer agreements only work if both parties are willing to discuss options and are more suited to dealing with the costs of growth rather than offsetting environmental effects.
+Developer agreements are more suited to dealing with the costs of growth rather than offsetting environmental effects.